Updated on 06/13/2023

 How Do Mobile App Privacy Policies Build Trust?

-This can make a user or potential downloader feel comfortable, use the app more frequently, and even recommend the app to others.
+This can make a user or potential downloader feel comfortable having the app on their mobile device, use the app more frequently, and even recommend the app to others.

 4. Make (and Keep) More Money